The Yacht „Rafale“ has been build in 1935 by Chantiers de la Liane in Boulogne France (near Calais).

 Rafale is our second boat after the little Folkboat „Nipper“ from 1964 which we aquired in Toronto and brought back to Europe once we moved back.
 Nipper was a family member, we loved her a lot.
 Rafale is a home.

 Rafale still carries her first name meaning „gust“ in english.
 Sailors shall not kill dolphins nor rename their boat.
 Luckily all owners before us kept these words in mind.

-She is old but in a very good shape strong and mostly original inside an outside.
-We do have the original documents from her launching in 1935 as well as from the design and building process.
-She is a one off build for a Monsieur L. Babin from Nantes under Lloyds requirements.
+We do have the original documents from her launching in 1935 as well as all, Lloyd’s documents from the design and building process.
+She is build as a auxiliary cutter for a Monsieur L. Babin from Nantes under Lloyds A1 requirements.